 You are researching the effects of road salt on soil quality.

-Use your best critical thinking skills to determine which is the better source for your term paper.
+Use your best critical thinking skills to determine which is the better source for your research paper.

-Start your search with the library's search engine Summon.
+Start your research with the library's search engine Summon.

 Below are the research databases we recommend for starting your article search.
 You can use these to locate articles in scholarly journals as well as trade publications.